ALoweNavitas/total-headcount/README.md

-# total-headcount
-Script for automating the HR step process to calculate total headcount
+# Read me for Total Headcount